ABelliqueux/nolibgs_hello_worlds/README.md

 That's it!
 When you'll type `make` next time, it should convert your files to .o, then include them in your ps-exe.

+## Compiling the examples in this repo

+All you have to do is uncomment the corresponding rules in `Makefile` then compile with `make`.

 # Links and Doc

   * [Getting started with PSX dev](https://psx.arthus.net/starting.html)